piecioshka/test-freeze-vs-seal-vs-preventExtensions/README.md

 |`Object.preventExtensions`| ✗ | ✓ | ✓ | ✓ |

 Full report of unit tests is available in file [REPORT.md](./REPORT.md).

+## What I was tested?

+* add new property, to:
+    - primary object
+    - returned object from tested function
+* read existed property, from:
+    - primary object
+    - returned object from tested function
+* modify existed property, from:
+    - primary object
+    - returned object from tested function
+* remove existed property, from:
+    - primary object
+    - returned object from tested function

 ## License